Eureka Centre Ballarat

 • The Eureka Flag

 Eureka Centre is home to the Eureka Flag on loan from the Art Gallery of Ballarat.
 The flag was known to the Eureka rebels as the Australian Flag, though it is recorded in the Gallery’s collection as ‘The Flag of the Southern Cross’.
 It was first raised at a Ballarat Reform League meeting on the 29 November 1854 at Bakery Hill and then at the Eureka Stockade.
-The flag’s design features a white cross with four stars on a blue background, inspired by the Southern Cross constellation.
+Inspired by the Southern Cross constellation, the flag's design features a white cross against a blue background, with four stars at each point of the cross and a star in the centre.

 The history of the design and making of the Eureka Flag is a source of passionate debate.
 Evidence points to the flag being designed by Canadian miner and Eureka rebel, Henry Ross.
 A popular view, supported by oral histories, is that it was sewn by three women, Anne Duke, Anastasia Hayes and Anastasia Withers possibly at St Alipius Catholic Parish.
 There is another theory that it was made by professional tentmakers.